annacpanakkal/cosc123_demo/report.md

 This is just a random text

+For *italics style* text, just surround the words with single star

 ## This is a level two heading

 If you want **bold** text, just surround the words with double star